 Toggl – to remind me to start tracking my working time.

 Emails – I check mine three times a day and then close them altogether, to save getting distracted every time a new message comes in.

 Trello – where I organise all my lists and processes.

 Senta – accounting-industry-specific practice management software.

-Receipt Bank – to see which of my clients have uploaded items for me to work on.
+Dext (formerly known as Receipt Bank) – to see which of my clients have uploaded items for me to work on.